 The GBS3 trial will provide estimates of the incidence of early-onset all-cause neonatal sepsis as well as mortality and other morbidity outcomes.
-We will seek to match trial participant records to HES (or devolved nation equivalent) and National Neonatal Research Database (NNRD) data in order to profile each trial participant's duration and intensity of antenatal, intrapartum, postnatal and neonatal care, based on standard criteria for level of care, as well as maternal and neonatal surgical procedures and complications.
+We will seek to match trial Page 45 of 66 GBS3_Protocol_Final Version 6.0_13Dec2023 participant records to HES (or devolved nation equivalent) and National Neonatal Research Database (NNRD) data in order to profile each trial participant's duration and intensity of antenatal, intrapartum, postnatal and neonatal care, based on standard criteria for level of care, as well as maternal and neonatal surgical procedures and complications35.
 In addition, targeted economic studies will be integrated into the GBS3 trial in order to generate key resource use and economic cost parameter estimates for the model.
-Specifically, the detailed data collection for 100 women within each trial centre, described above, will provide a vehicle for estimating resource use and cost profiles associated with antenatal ECM and intrapartum rapid testing, and IAP, as well as test and IAP uptake rates.
+Specifically, the detailed data collection for a sample of at least 100 women within each trial centre, described above, will provide a vehicle for estimating resource use and cost profiles associated with antenatal ECM and intrapartum rapid testing, and IAP, as well as test and IAP uptake rates.
 Unit costs for each resource input will largely be derived from national secondary sources, for example the Department of Health & Social Care's NHS Reference Costs, but supplemented where necessary using primary research methods and discussions with suppliers e.g. Cepheid.